Bug #19

 Method - Currently supported via methods on [[DatabaseSession]].
 These need to be lifted into a seperate manager object which can manage their interaction with query and user transactional contexts.

-Updated by Andrae Muys - about 17 years ago
+Updated by Andrae Muys - over 17 years ago

 Violation of ACID Isolation in endPreviousQueryTransaction